martin-brajer/card-assembler/README.md

 * Load card layout information from an xml file blueprint.
 * Command chaining, making templates possible.
 * Export colors used in blueprint to Gimp palette.

-# Documentation

-This way to see the full [documentation](https://card-assembler.readthedocs.io/en/latest/).

 # License